 LCC welcomes students from around the world!
-New applications are accepted year-round for fall. winter, spring, or summer quarter. students dο require that all new submit International Student Application Form and associated documentation.
+New applications are accepted year-round for fall. winter, spring, or summer quarter. students do new require that all submit an International Student Application Form and associated documentation.
 New and prospective international students can find more information about admissions online at lowercolumbia.edu/apply.